The Guaranteed Interview Scheme (GIS) was replaced by the disability confidence scheme in 2016.

 - documentation from a healthcare professional confirming your requirement, this can be from a physiotherapist, optician or psychologist or similar and should be on headed paper and signed by the practitioner

 We will review your evidence and if applicable, ensure a reasonable adjustment is made.
-Do not start the test before you receive a response from us.
-We will not be able to make adjustments if you do not notify us in good time.
+You can check if your request has been approved or rejected within Oriel.
+Do not start the test before you can view the outcome of your request

-If you reach the interview allocation stage and feel you require reasonable adjustments, you must send your request along with sufficient evidence to firstname.lastname@example.org.
+If you require any other reasonable adjustments, you must send your request along with sufficient evidence to email@example.com.
+We cannot guarantee we will review any requests not made in a timely manner.

 Support any existing employee who acquires a disability or long term health condition, enabling them to stay in work